oven-sh/bun/README.md

 This benchmark can be run from [./bench/sqlite](./bench/sqlite).

-Here are results from an M1X on macOS 12.3.1.
+Here are results from an M1 Pro (64GB) on macOS 12.3.1.

 **SELECT \* FROM "Order"**